dan-bolger/lab-week/README.md

 Intentions (To be formulated into firm plan MOnday am):

 Ruby basics
-  - More basics, maybe even CW stuff in pairs
+  [ ] More basics, maybe even CW stuff in pairs
-  - Re-explore Sinatra and the rest
+  [ ] Re-explore Sinatra and the rest
-  - Redo a project/challenge/short kata style thing put it on the web as far as possible
+  [ ] Redo a project/challenge/short kata style thing put it on the web as far as possible

 Javascript
-  - Back to JS later in the week/plan weekend project in JS if possible?
+  [ ] Back to JS later in the week/plan weekend project in JS if possible?

 HTML /CSS
-  - explore this in 'spare time'
+  [ ] explore this in 'spare time'

 BDD etc
-  - read as much POODR as possible
+  [ ] read as much POODR as possible

 API-wise
-  - stick a gratuitous weather API on one of the above
-  - Host a related API off of one of the above
+  [ ] Stick a gratuitous weather API on one of the above [ ] Host a related API off of one of the above

 Checklist: